Anti-racist, inclusive and decolonial practice for arts, heritage and cultural organisations

 1. Frameworks

-Structured organisational routes with three entry points - Foundation, Embedded and Integrated - for organisations at different stages of anti-racist, inclusive and decolonial practice.
+Structured organisational routes for organisations at different stages of anti-racist, inclusive and decolonial practice.

 Covers EDI foundations, anti-racist practice, cultural resilience and safeguarding, visitor experience and incident response.